argonjs/docs/_tutorial/part1.md

 An update event listener is where your application should generally make changes to the scene (adding, manipulating, or deleting objects you have created).
 In this example, the first time the update event listener is called, we place the box in a geospatial position 10 meters to the east of the user (we are using `app.context.localOriginEastUpSouth` as our local reference frame, so positive `x` is east).
 After that, the update listener just changes the position and orientation of the box based on changes to the user's position and orientation.
 It also rotates the box each time through the loop for visual interest (and so you have some indication the application is running when you look at it).

 {% include code_highlight.html
-tscode='
+tscode="
 // the updateEvent is called each time the 3D world should be
 // rendered, before the renderEvent.
 The state of your application
 // should be updated here.
 app.updateEvent.addEventListener((frame) => {
-    // get the position and orientation (the "pose") of the user
+    // get the position and orientation (the 'pose') of the user
     // in the local coordinate frame.
     const userPose = app.context.getEntityPose(app.context.user);